Kernel Development Learning Pipeline

 - Modify the Makefile for the kernel subdirectory in

-to the list of objects that are always compiled (add it to the end of the obj-y
+kernel/Makefile to add kdlp.o to the list of objects that are always compiled (add it to the end of the obj-y variable).

 - Add an